Uber driver says carjackers held him hostage for 10 hours

 He says the suspects held him at gunpoint, made him get in the backseat and then used his shirt to blindfold him.

-According to the Uber driver, the men also started yelling at him in Spanish and told them they wanted money.
+According to the Uber driver, the men also started yelling at him in Spanish and told him they wanted money.

 He says the suspects also tortured him with a board that possibly had nails in it, leaving him with scratches all over his head and body.